Eurasian lynxes can survive extreme weather up to elevations of 18,000 feet

 The scientific name of the Eurasian lynx is Lynx lynx; both the genus and species share the same scientific name.
 Lynx is a common word in many European languages.
 It’s thought to mean light or brightness.
 This refers to the animal’s glowing eyes and ability to see in the dark.
 The Eurasian lynx is closely related to the Canadian lynx, Iberian lynx, and bobcat in the same genus.

 The Eurasian lynx looks very much like a typical cat, but it has some unique features and adaptations that stand out from the others.
-It is characterized most of all by exceptionally thick fur that varies in colors between gray, red rust, and yellow.
+It is characterized most of all by exceptionally thick fur that varies in colors between gray, rusty red, and yellow.
 Spotted, striped, and solid patterns are all common variations and appear throughout the lynx’s entire range.

 The tail is short and bobbed with a black tip.
 The round face has large, triangular ears with black tufts at the end.
 The big, thick paw pads are special adaptations for traveling on the snow.
 Measuring up to four feet long and nearly three feet in height, it is the largest of all four lynx species but also among the smallest of the “big” cats.